In the shadow

 The Russian Connection

-I did notice one interesting detail which is at very best is a crazy coincidence.
+Fun speculation: I did notice one interesting detail which is at very best a crazy coincidence.
 Simply put, Liberty is looking in the direction of the outlines in the image.
-If we draw a line from the center of the fountain on Liberty Island through the point of the star below Liberty in the direction the statue is facing, that line comes remarkably close to the center of Brighton Beach, the largest Russian community in the city.
+If we draw a line from the center of the fountain on Liberty Island through the point of the star below Liberty in the direction the statue is facing, that line comes remarkably close to the center of Brighton Beach, currently the largest Russian community in the city.
 While fascinating, it has to be completely coincidental, but a fun thing to note.

 The American Merchant Mariners Memorial, by sculptor Marisol Escobar, can be found on a pier off Battery Park looking out at the Statue of Liberty, but it was dedicated on October 8th, 1991.
 It was conceived in 1976, but I can find no evidence that Palencar knew Escobar or knew of this project.